RobbieFeng/companion_dog/SETUP_GUIDE.md

 ## 5. (Optional) Legacy Picar-X Library

-The core Picar-X control code is **included** in this project directly (under `pet_follower/picarx`), so you do **NOT** need to install the system-wide `picar-x` library.
+The core Picar-X control code is **included** in this project directly (under the `picarx` folder), so you do **NOT** need to install the system-wide `picar-x` library.
 If you have it installed, it shouldn't conflict, but this project uses its own modified version.